When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 And hopefully under new offensive coordinator Nick Sirianni, this upgraded line will help explosive but inconsistent running back Marlon Mack contribute more in his second year.
 And better pocket protection will give returning wide receiver T.Y.
 Hilton and newly signed free agent Ryan Grant (WA) more time to get open.

-Four of the Colts’ first five draft picks in 2018 were on the offensive and defensive lines.
-By drafting Ohio State’s defensive end Tyquan Lewis and signing free agent DE Denico Autry, new defensive coordinator Matt Eberflus’s D-line will hopefully improve against the run (they allowed 120.4 yards per game in 2017) and sacks allowed (56).
+Four of the Colts first five draft picks in 2018 were on the offensive and defensive lines.
+By drafting Ohio States defensive end Tyquan Lewis and signing free agent DE Denico Autry, new defensive coordinator Matt Eberfluss D-line will hopefully improve against the run (they allowed 120.4 yards per game in 2017) and sacks (25), second lowest in the league

 Bottom line: Regardless of whether Reich and his staff (which includes 13 new coaches) can re-establish a winning atmosphere in Indianapolis, without a healthy Luck the team is destined for the middle of the pack.